RSA000/School-Notes/README.md

         * A course going deeper into Python operators
             * Includes how to overide operators in classes, as well as taking a deeper look in the exact functionality of Pythons operators

+    * Top Ten Python One-Liners
+        * A Course designed to help comprehend compressed Python code and also utilize it.

 * ##### [Python Mini-Projects](https://github.com/RSA000/School-Notes/tree/main/Python_Mini_Projects)
     * Poker Game

         * A poker hand analyser and dealer
+        * Can run a basic 'game'

     * Canadian Car Collision Database
         * A project with the intent of analyzing and collecting meaningful info as well as utilizing Pythons graphing librarys suchs as matplot and seaborn.